Also known as: ankle rotations, ankle mobility, single-leg ankle rotations, ankle range of motion, ankle warm up

 Frequently Asked Questions

-What common mistakes should I avoid with Ankle Circles?
+What common mistakes should I avoid when doing ankle circles?

-How can I progress Ankle Circles or what are alternatives?
+How can I progress or modify ankle circles?